lendis-ratgeber-homeoffice-im-ausland-hero

 Technical equipment & infrastructure

-Remote work poses additional challenges for IT departments in companies.
-Nevertheless, it must be ensured that employees also have access to the documents and information they need outside of the office or their fixed home office location.
+Remote work presents IT departments within companies with additional challenges.
+Nevertheless, it must be ensured that employees also have access to the documents and information they need outside the office or their permanent home office space.

 Clarify with the IT managers in advance whether all the technical requirements (suitable technical equipment such as laptops, smartphones or tablets, as well as the necessary access options) are in place for working from abroad.
 This avoids a rude awakening on site later on.